Combining forces for a new phase of AI for development: Africa and beyond

 The AI for Development research ecosystem will go beyond Africa by pulling in IDRC-supported research and innovations from around the world to advance responsible AI in areas such as health, education, climate, governance and gender.

-“This new collaboration with FCDO, a key ally in tackling development challenges, will build on IDRC's existing partnerships to drive inclusive development in the Global South through responsible AI,” says IDRC president Julie Delahanty.
+“This new collaboration with FCDO, a key ally in tackling development challenges, will build on IDRC's existing partnerships to drive inclusive development in the Global South through responsible AI,” says IDRC President Julie Delahanty.
 “This partnership's unique ecosystem approach will cultivate safe and responsible AI innovations and policy, while strengthening next-generation AI talent and skills.
 We look forward to building on existing innovations such as those that reach visually impaired learners in local African languages, help farmers identify and treat livestock diseases and more."

 AI research and innovations supported by IDRC center on the concept of responsible AI: the practice of designing, developing and deploying AI systems that are ethical, inclusive and sustainable.